Vasanth780/SugarCane-Production/README.md

 # SugarCane-Production

-Sugarcane-Production-Project - An Exploratory Data-Analysis project A step-by-step Data Analysis on the World-wide Sugarcane production dataset (Dataset available in the Repository)
+Sugarcane-Production-Project - An Exploratory Data-Analysis project

+A step-by-step Data Analysis on the World-wide Sugarcane production dataset (Dataset available in the Repository)

 How to initialise the project ? 🌆

-Download Anaconda Navigator from here
+1.Download Anaconda Navigator from here

-Install Anaconda and run Jupyter Notebook from the conda GUI.
+2.Install Anaconda and run Jupyter Notebook from the conda GUI.

-Clone this repository by running the below line
+3.Clone this repository by running the below line

 git clone https://github.com/Vasanth780

-Project Features
+PROJECT FEATURES

 Data is cleaned first thouroughly and the cleaned data is saved